Get Help & Answers Now

 Currently, no reliable rapid detoxing method exists.

 Don’t rely on detox drinks to help you pass a drug test.
-Chances are, they will not work.
-In some cases, they can cause harm.
+There is no documented evidence that detox drinks or products work.
+[9] In some cases, they can cause harm.

-But researchers know that adding things like water or niacin or herbs can’t make your organs work faster.[5]
-Instead, your body needs time to process each dose of drugs you take.
+But researchers know that adding things like water, niacin, diuretics like hydrochlorothiazide or herbs can’t make your organs work faster or flush drugs from your body faster.[6], [9] Instead, your body needs time to process each dose of drugs you take.

 How Long Do Opioids Stay in the Body?